-Up and down the country, a zest for life creates an intense, hedonistic vibe.
-And if there is one thing Spaniards love, it is to eat, drink and be merry, whether feasting on tapas over fine wine, tucking into paella or lingering over churros and hot chocolate with friends.
+Throughout Spain, a zest for life creates an bustling and colourful vibe and, if there’s one thing Spaniards love to do, it is to eat, drink and be merry with friends and family - whether feasting on tapas and wine, tucking into paella or dunking churros into hot chocolate.

 Spain is known for its extravagance when it comes to festivals, boasting carnivals and traditional celebrations galore.
 From Barcelona to Madrid, the lavish celebrations of Carnival attract locals and holiday-makers alike, allowing the streets to be filled with vibrant colours, elaborate costumes and plenty of music.
 Catch these celebrations in the run up to Shrove Tuesday, and experience the spirited atmosphere and extraordinary festivities in Spain .